Information for International Students

 - proof of your address, for example, a Tenancy Agreement or Accommodation Contract

 - your passport

 The process from application to opening an account takes at least a week but can be longer.
 Your debit card and PIN number will be posted to your UK address and will take a further few days to arrive.
-Please bring enough cash or a credit card to survive the period until you can have money transferred to your bank account, taking into account the self-isolation period when you cannot attend an interview.
+Please bring enough cash or a credit card to survive the period until you can have money transferred to your bank account.

-There are ATM machines on campus and on all main streets in the city – make sure you use one that does not charge a fee to withdraw cash – these will have the words ‘FREE CASH WITHDRAWALS’ clearly stated on the machine.
+There are ATM machines on all main streets in the city – make sure you use one that does not charge a fee to withdraw cash – these will have the words ‘FREE CASH WITHDRAWALS’ clearly stated on the machine.

 All visitors to the UK are entitled to Primary Care.
 In addition to this, if you have pre-settled or settled status, or have paid an NHS surcharge for your Visa, or have immigration permission to live the UK, you will be covered for most other NHS services - see below how to access these.

-If you are not entitled to use the full range of NHS services, you should take out a Comprehensive Health Insurance policy – this includes students here for less than six months who have entered on a Standard Visitor Visa.
+If you are not entitled to use the full range of NHS services, you should take out a Comprehensive Health Insurance policy – this includes students studying in the UK for less than six months and anyone who has entered with a Standard Visitor Visa.

 There are several levels of access to the NHS: